Noelchannayil/Banking-Fraud-Financial-Risk-Intelligence-Platform/README.md

 - Modular Python scripts with clearly defined responsibilities.
 - Independent execution of each processing stage.
 - Progressive data quality validation throughout the pipeline.
-- Separation of raw, cleaned, derived, and analytical datasets.
+- Separation of raw, cleaned, derived and analytical datasets.
 - Feature engineering performed at multiple analytical levels.
 - Reporting-ready datasets optimized for SQL analytics and Power BI visualization.